 While we are on the topic of honesty, I’d like to share with you that a bat flew into my life delivering a powerful message [figuratively of course] that played a major role in the development of this website.
 [After reading that sentence you’re either scared or intrigued.
 If you find yourself intrigued, please read on].
 In 2008 I completed a 10-week yoga teacher-training course to become a certified yoga instructor.
 This experience awakened my spirituality and transformed the way I view life.
 What emerged is a belief in the power of collective energy and the use of intuition to move with the flow.
 In other words, living life on life’s terms.
 Aside from this philosophy, I’ve also learned that peace is found within; karmic energy is experienced; chanting is awesome; and nothing is too weird for me.

-My professional hat wearing consists of a Masters in Social Work where I currently work as a Licensed Clinical Social Worker specializing in spirituality, creative expression and authentic living.
+My professional hat wearing consists of a Licensed Clinical Social Worker where I’ve worked as a Psychotherapist since 2013 specializing in spirituality, creative expression and authentic living.
 My work includes children and families, individuals with addictions & co-occurring mental health issues, and group therapy.
 My work always begins with comfort, creating a space where people feel safe to be open [and vulnerable] which, as we all know can be an unpleasant process.
 I never give suggestions I’m not willing to take, and honor others and myself by living in accordance with my spoken word.